Bluegrass region

 The Bluegrass region is a geographic region in the U.S. state of Kentucky.
 It makes up the central and northern part of the state, roughly bounded by the cities of Frankfort, Paris, Richmond and Stanford.
 It is part of the Interior Low Plateaus ecoregion.

-"Bluegrass": The seed pods go from green to purplish blue to brown.
+"Bluegrass": The seeds go from green to purplish blue to brown.
 During the purplish blue phase the seed stems have a dark blue coating.

 "Bluegrass" is a common name given in the United States for grass of the Poa genus, the most famous being the Kentucky bluegrass.
 Despite its name, Kentucky bluegrass is native to North Africa and was likely introduced around 1600.

 Geology

 The Bluegrass region is characterized by underlying fossiliferous limestone, dolomite, and shale of the Ordovician geological age.
 Hills are generally rolling, and the soil is highly fertile for growing pasture.

 The Kentucky Bluegrass is bounded on the east by the Cumberland Plateau, with the Pottsville Escarpment forming the boundary.
 On the south and west, it borders the Pennyroyal Plateau, (also called the Pennyrile), with Muldraugh Hill, another escarpment, forming the boundary.
 Much of the region is drained by the Kentucky River and its tributaries.
 The river cuts a deep canyon called the Kentucky River Palisades through the region, preserving meanders that indicate that the river was once a mature low valley that was suddenly uplifted.
 Particularly near the Kentucky River, the region exhibits Karst topography, with sinkholes, caves, and disappearing streams that drain underground to the river.